skolson/sqlcipher-openssl-build/README.md

 - CLang is not currently supported but could be easily added if there is interest.
 - Android NDK
     - Android Studio 4.0 or later, use SDK manager to install current versions:
-        - NDK (side-by-side) version r20b tested
+        - NDK (side-by-side) version r20b through r23b tested
-        - CMake
+        - CMake 3.18.1 (default with newer NDKs)

 Linux support requires the following packages on Ubuntu.
 These may need adjustment on other distros:
 - to do